Rivers and creeks

 To achieve this, the scheme will supply funding for projects to address typical problems found on our waterways, including bank erosion, unrestricted stock access to waterways, lack of riparian vegetation and weed infestations.
 To improve the hygiene of our water supplies a priority activity will be to supply fencing materials and drinking troughs for stock throughout the catchment.

-Applications can be made by completing the Expression of Interest form(PDF, 314KB) and returning to Council.
+Applications can be made by completing the online Expression of Interest form.
 The next step will be a site visit to assess the potential benefit of restoration projects.

 River Health Grants Program fact sheet(PDF, 981KB)